-Students who are offered supported Admission are admitted to Juniata with the belief that they have the potential to succeed in college, but would benefit from extra mentoring and assistance from Academic Support staff.
+Students who are offered Supported Admission are admitted to Juniata with the belief that they have the potential to succeed in college, but would benefit from extra mentoring and assistance from QUEST staff.

 During the fall semester, all freshmen enroll in the required four-credit foundation

-course - College Writing Seminar- designated to provide first year students with reading,
+course - College Writing Seminar - designated to provide first year students with

-writing, computer, library, time management, and study skills necessary for success
+reading, writing, computer, library, time management, and study skills necessary for

-in college.
-For a Supported Admission student, especially designed Freshmen Advisor
+success in college.
+For a Supported Admission student, a specially designated Freshman Advisor

-Advisors work closely with students to monitor their academic performance and address
+work closely with students to monitor their academic performance and address individual

-Supported admit students also benefit from resources offered through or coordinated by the Office of Academic Support Services.
+Supported Admission students also benefit from resources offered through or coordinated by QUEST.
 These include use of the Writing Center, how to best utilize the faculty and advisors, determining when referral to the counseling center is appropriate, how to build an academic schedule and design a Program of Emphasis, how to go about exploring possible careers, etc. There is a broad network of support and advisors available to all students.

 While receiving the additional support described herein, Supported Admission students carry a typical course load of 12-16 credits during the first semester and are in no way distinguishable from their peers in the classroom.
-Upon completion of one semester in good academic standing, the student is no longer required to have regular appointments with the Office of AcademiC Support Services, but is able to utilize their continued advocacy and resources.
+Upon completion of one semester in good academic standing, the student is no longer required to have regular appointments with QUEST staff, but is able to utilize the office's continued advocacy and resources.